I'm a senior PHP developer with a love of photography, climbing mountains, travel & cooking with a splash of yoga & philosophy.

 My initial role was as a C developer working on a bespoke database system, fixing bugs and amending existing code.
 I developed scripts and programs in my spare time to automate monotonous tasks which were later rolled out to other staff members.

-I moved on to a penetration testing exercise for a new product due to be released soon for a major retailer.
-I found and fixed various high security vulnerabilities.
+I then moved on to a penetration testing exercise for a new product due to be released soon for a major retailer where I found and fixed various high security vulnerabilities.

 The last period of my employment was focused on developing and maintaining a Zend Framework 1 application and its complex SQL reports, procedures and triggers.
 I developed a Node.js based notification system fed by database triggers.
 Towards the end I took over as the lead developer implementing various features to be showcased to customers around the globe.